 Fees should form but one part of any approach to spectrum reform.
 The commercial and government spectrum uses to which fees should be applied requires careful consideration - one size may not fit all.
 The FCC's National Broadband Plan also recognized this factor, noting that "a different approach to setting fees may be appropriate for different spectrum users.
 A fee system must avoid disrupting public safety, national defense and other essential government services that protect human life, safety and property and must account for the need to adjust funding through what can be lengthy budgetary cycles."
-Spectrum assignments for some commercial services also warrant different treatment depending on the scope and reach of other special public interest obligations imposed on the licensee.

-At the same time, while implementation details may differ across different user groups, application of fees should be equitably assessed for all users where feasible.
-In some ways, it is difficult to reconcile the emphasis on market-based spectrum fees with the regulatory focus in the U.S. on promoting unlicensed spectrum access.
-For example, it is not clear how fees would be assessed against a diffuse group of unlicensed end-users or in a manner that would create incentives for more efficient spectrum use.
-It would seem that the fees would either have to be assessed as a user device fee paid by the manufacturer, or as part of a tax at the point of sale, but in either case it would be a one-time fee unrelated to a user's actual subsequent usage of spectrum capacity.
+At the same time, while implementation details may differ across different user groups, application of fees must be equitably assessed for all users.
+In some ways, it is difficult to reconcile the emphasis on market-based spectrum fees with the regulatory focus in the U.S. on unlicensed spectrum users.
+For example, it is not clear, under scenarios for unlicensed use, how fees would be assessed against a diffuse group of end-users.
+It would seem that the fees would either have to be assessed as a user device fee from the manufacturer or as part of a tax at the point of sale.

-There are important downstream implications internationally for the application domestically of fees to U.S. operations that require global spectrum access.
+- There are important downstream implications internationally for the application domestically of fees to U.S. operations that require global spectrum access.
 Critical Federal government spectrum-based operations -- including satellite, aeronautical and radionavigation services -- rely on global access to spectrum, including NASA, FAA, DoD and other agencies' missions.
 A persistent concern is that application of fees domestically within the U.S. would create a domino effect in which administrations elsewhere would follow this policy lead and impose fees on U.S. operations within their own borders.
-The such fees could pose a new level of budgetary and planning risk.
-Further, for some countries with an adversarial posture, spectrum fees could also become a lever against U.S. security interests.
-Thus, for U.S. national security users, there could be downstream implications given the sheer magnitude of U.S. deployment overseas.

-16 FCC National Broadband Plan Chapter 5: Spectrum Percompandation 5.6, http://www.broadband.gov/plan/5 challenge is that such global operations, which include not just Federal operations but commercial satellite and other systems, require worldwide spectrum access and cannot be "disaggregated" at borders that impose spectrum fees.
-This opens substantial risk to the Federal budget for existing and future global operations and to industry, which would have to incorporate this expense in the cost of service.
+The challenge is that such global operations, which include not just Federal operations but commercial satellite and other systems, require worldwide spectrum access and cannot be "disaggregated" at borders that impose spectrum fees.
+11 This opens substantial risk to the Federal budget for existing and future global operations and to industry, which would have to incorporate this expense in the cost of service. - > Different policy solutions may be required for different users: Spectrum used for satellite and low frequency transmissions, maritime and aeronautical applications (including communications and radar) - i.e., most non-communications services and those services that are subject to bilateral agreements - could require more traditional management approaches.